Bedervale: Bedervale Today

 Robert Arthur Coghill Maddrell sold Bedervale of Braidwood to the Royds family during Easter of 1973.
-Big papa Simon royds now owns the joint The terms of the sale included the homestead and the surrounding property/livestock.
-The terms excluded the contents of the house at that point, the Royds family did agree to purchase the contents of the homestead within the following two years.
+The terms of the sale included the homestead and the surrounding property and livestock.
+The terms excluded the contents of the house at that point, the Royds family agreed to purchase the contents of the homestead within the following two years.
 This arrangement was not executed by the Royds due to financial constraints.
 As a consequence, Robert A. C. Maddrell then arranged for the contents to be purchased by the National Trust of Australia, in order to maintain this invaluable collection of Australia's earliest beginnings.
 Due to the actions of Robert Maddrell, the National Trust were bestowed custodianship therefore ensuring the collection would perpetually remain the property of the Australian public and in its rightful location at Bedervale.

 After two years Mr TR Royds arranged for a National Estate Grant to purchase the furniture collection, and nominated the National Trust of Australia (NSW) as owners.

 During the 1980s with the assistance from Heritage Assistance program funding, Bedervale was restored.

 The house and gardens are open to the public (by appointment) and are listed on the National Trust of Australia (NSW) website.